rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 <dl>

 <dt>code_verifier</dt>
-<dd><strikethrough>OPTIONAL.
-If</strikethrough> <b>REQUIRED in case</b> the PKCE protocol was used by the Client in the relevant Authentication Request, the code_verifier MUST be present and the value MUST be the original random code, used to create the hashed challenge in `code_challenge`.</dd>
+<dd><del>OPTIONAL.
+If</del> <b>REQUIRED in case</b> the PKCE protocol was used by the Client in the relevant Authentication Request, the code_verifier MUST be present and the value MUST be the original random code, used to create the hashed challenge in `code_challenge`.</dd>

 </dl>